statamic/docs/content/collections/docs/creating-a-starter-kit.md

 ---
-id: c10e059a-58ad-4d70-b57e-1c2c00e20dbb
+id: 9c703f43-30de-4f65-98bb-2b89f80012b7
-title: Starter Kits
+title: 'Creating a Starter Kit'
 template: page
-updated_by: 42bb2659-2277-44da-a5ea-2f1eed146402
-intro: 'A starter kit is pre-configured set of files and/or settings you intend to reuse, distribute, or sell, to get a Statamic site up and running quickly.'
-stage: 1
+intro: 'Thinking of creating your own Statamic Starter Kit?
+Here''s everything you need to know to get started.'
+nav_title: Creating
 ---
 ## Overview

-Starter kit development happens within a real instance of Statamic, as if you were developing a regular Statamic site using your normal preferred workflows.
-For example, maybe you are building a starter kit theme, the high-level workflow could look like this:
+Starter kit development happens within a real instance of Statamic, just like developing any other Statamic site using your normal, preferred workflows.

+A released Starter Kit package contains **only** the files relevant to the kit itself, and not a full Statamic/Laravel instance.
+Our Import/Export tools will allow you to maintain **only those relevant files**, without having to worry about maintaining the Statamic and underlying Laravel instances as they get updated over time.

+The **Export** command will export all the files and directories you've created or configured to a new location.
+It's this directory that becomes the package, and is the thing you should version control, not the sandbox instance.

+For example, maybe you are creating a pre-built, theme-style Starter Kit, the high-level workflow might look like this:

 1. Create a new Statamic project.